sirh3e/Rust/README.md

 Legend:

 - ✅ Implemented no bugs/🐛 known.
+- ❌ Not implemented and will not be to implement do to C# language boundaries.
 - 🍬 Feature which is not in rust but fit's nicely in C# language most likely used for Async
-- ❌ Not implemented and will not be to implement do to C# language boundaries.
+- 🦉 Is for nightly features
+- 🚧 Currently under construction will raise NotImplementedException.
 - 😐 Rust concept that is not required in C#.
-- 🚧 Currently under construction will raise NotImplementedException.

 1. Option
     - Methods: